 - Latency (also called rotational delay): The length of time that passes between the moment when the disk finds the track and the moment it finds the data.

 - Average access time: Average amount of time it takes the read head to find the right track and access the data.
-In other words, it represents the average length of time it takes the disk to provide data after having received the order to do so.
-It must be as short as possible.

 - Radial density: number of tracks per inch (tpi).